-Ideas for resolving conflict at church
+Ideas for resolving conflict at church when things get sticky

 - Jen Weaver